Un oiseau qui meurt as translated in 'The Little Prince', |

 3. Stylistics

-Finally, 快要死了 kuài yào sǐ le 'is soon to die' is a pretty bald, everyday expression that is not totally suited to the medium of fine writing.
-It is in the nature of Chinese style to try to find more literary or elegant expressions to substitute for mundane or everyday language.
+Finally, 快要死了 kuài yào sǐ le 'is soon to die' is a bald, everyday expression not really suited to the medium of fine writing.
+Indeed, the verb 死 sǐ is almost unpleasant in its bluntness.
+It is in the nature of Chinese style to find more literary or elegant expressions as a substitute for mundane or everyday language.

-As a result, Chinese translators come up a rich variety of expressions to translate the simple French relative clause qui meurt, or in the case of those translating from Katherine Woods' English, the attributive present participle 'dying'.
-(The source of translation is shown in the tables below).
+Chinese translators come up with a rich variety of expressions to translate this expression.
+(The source of translation, French or English, is shown in the tables below).

 E |